matthias-t/dots/README.md

 Applications in *italic* are not configured but started, used or required by the provided configuration.

-`links` is a fish-shell script that creates the necessary symlinks.
+`links` is a shell script that creates the necessary symlinks.
 It needs to be called from the repository root, like so: `./links`.

 `lock` is a shell script that starts i3lock with some flags.